According to the Consensus Statement on Concussion in Sport: the 5th International Conference on Concussion in Sport, Berlin 2016:

 - SRC may be caused either by a direct blow to the head, face, neck or elsewhere on the body with an impulsive force transmitted to the head.
 It is recommended that athletes who receive this type of contact should be monitored for a suspected concussion.

 - SRC is suspected when it is recognized that an individual appears to have either experienced an injury or impact that may result in concussion, and is exhibiting unusual behavior (signs and symptoms) that may be the result of a concussion.
+For other injuries, people can consume items like that CBD Oil to lower the physical pain.

 - SRC is diagnosed by a medical doctor or nurse practitioner.
 Ideally this professional will have specific training and experience in the assessment and management of concussions.